Valanche/AITravelPlanner-AI4SE-2025/docs/FUNCTIONAL_DESIGN.md

 ## 1. User Management (FR4)

 This is the foundation for saving and managing plans.
-Authentication logic will be handled by the Flask backend to keep the client-side simple.
+The application is protected, requiring users to log in before accessing the main features.

 -   **Technology:** Flask, `supabase-py`.
 -   **Assumption:** Email confirmation has been disabled in the Supabase project settings for simpler registration.
 -   **Implementation:**
-    1.  **Login/Register Forms:** The `login.html` and `register.html` templates will contain standard HTML forms that `POST` directly to the `/login` and `/register` Flask routes.
-    2.  **Backend Registration (`/register` route):**
-        -   The route will accept `POST` requests.
-        -   It will extract the email and password from the form data.
-        -   It will call `supabase.auth.sign_up()` with the user's credentials.
-        -   It will show a success message and redirect to the login page.
-    3.  **Backend Login (`/login` route):**
-        -   The route will accept `POST` requests.
-        -   It will extract the email and password from the form data.
-        -   It will call `supabase.auth.sign_in_with_password()`.
-        -   On successful login, it will store the user's information in the Flask `session` and redirect to the `/my-plans` page.
-        -   If there is an error (e.g., wrong password), it will display an error message on the login page.
+    1.  **Application Entry Point:** The root route (`/`) is protected.
+Unauthenticated users accessing the site will be redirected to the `/login` page.
+    2.  **Login/Register Forms:** The `/login` and `/register` routes serve as the entry point for users.
+If an already authenticated user tries to access these pages, they will be redirected to the main application page (`/`).
+    3.  **Backend Authentication:** The `/login` and `/register` routes handle `POST` requests from the forms, calling the appropriate Supabase functions on the backend to authenticate or create a user.
-    4.  **Session Management:** The Flask `session` will be used to track the authenticated user.
-The `login_required` decorator will protect routes that require a user to be logged in.
+    4.  **Session Management:** The Flask `session` is used to track the authenticated user.
+The `login_required` decorator protects all application routes besides login and register.
-    5.  **Logout:** The `/logout` route will simply clear the Flask `session` and redirect to the home page.

 ## 2. User Input (FR1)

-This covers the main user interaction on the home page.
+This covers the main user interaction on the home page (`/`), which is only accessible after logging in.

--   **Technology:** HTML forms, JavaScript, Web Speech API.
+-   **Technology:** HTML forms, JavaScript, Baidu ASR API.
 -   **Implementation:**
-    1.  **UI:** The home page (`/`) will feature a large `<textarea>` inside an HTML `<form>`.
+    1.  **UI:** The home page will have a `<textarea>` for text input and buttons for recording audio.
-    2.  **Text Input:** Users can type their query directly into the textarea.
+    2.  **Text Input:** The user can type in the textarea and submit the query via a standard form `POST` request.
     3.  **Voice Input:**
-        -   A "Start Recording" button will be placed next to the textarea.
-        -   A JavaScript event listener on this button will trigger the `Web Speech API` (`SpeechRecognition` object).
-        -   The API will capture the user's speech and convert it to text.
+        -   **Client-Side (JavaScript):** When the user initiates recording, JavaScript will capture audio directly in PCM format.
+This PCM audio data is then sent via a standard `fetch` POST request to the `/transcribe` endpoint on the Flask backend.
+        -   **Backend (Flask):** The `/transcribe` route in `app.py` receives the PCM audio file.
+It then calls the `STTService` (which uses the Baidu ASR API) to transcribe the audio.
+The transcribed text is returned to the client.
-        -   The resulting text will be automatically placed into the textarea.
+        -   **Client-Side Display:** The JavaScript receives the transcribed text and populates the `<textarea>` with it.
-    4.  **Submission:** The form will be submitted via a `POST` request to the `/plan` route.

 ## 3. AI-Powered Itinerary Generation & Display (FR2)